Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Introduction

 \section{Introduction}

-Spontaneous symmetry breaking of the superconducting ground state gives rise to a zoo of collective modes.
-These include, among others, Higgs, Leggett, bi-plasmon, and Bardasis-Schrieffer modes \cite{JLowTempPhys.126.901,annurev.varma2015,PhysRevB.92.064508,PhysRevB.100.174515,NatPhys.4.341,TsujiHiggs,PhysRevB.101.184519,schwarz2020theory,PhysRevB.100.140501,PhysRevB.104.144508,Schwarz2020,Gabriele2021}.
+The superconducting state of matter is characterized by a zoo of collective modes: These include, among others, Higgs, Leggett, bi-plasmon, and Bardasis-Schrieffer modes \cite{JLowTempPhys.126.901,annurev.varma2015,PhysRevB.92.064508,PhysRevB.100.174515,NatPhys.4.341,TsujiHiggs,schwarz2020theory,PhysRevB.100.140501,PhysRevB.104.144508,Schwarz2020,Gabriele2021}.
 The study of these modes is currently being established as a new field of collective mode spectroscopy, in the sense that bosonic excitations of the condensate reveal information about the underlying superconducting ground state and symmetry properties of the condensate itself \cite{Schwarz2020, chu2020phase, schwarz2020theory, poniatowski2021spectroscopic}.
 The Higgs mode, for instance, can be used as a spectroscopic tool to distinguish between different gap symmetries of unconventional superconductors \cite{Schwarz2020}.

 The experimental study of collective superconducting modes poses significant challenges.
 Due to particle-hole symmetry, they generally cannot couple linearly to electromagnetic fields in the spatially homogeneous limit \cite{PhysRevB.92.064508,kamatani2021optical}.
-Instead they are activated in a two-photon Raman-like process, as demonstrated in several contexts \cite{PhysRevB.93.180507,PhysRevB.101.220507}.
-Thus, the main signature of collective modes consists of a renormalization of the nonlinear susceptibility, which can be probed by nonlinear optical and spectroscopic techniques, such as high-harmonic generation, optical Kerr effect and optical conductivity measurements \cite{PhysRevLett.111.057002, PhysRevLett.120.117001, PhysRevB.96.020505}.
+Instead, they are activated in a two-photon Raman-like process \cite{PhysRevB.93.180507,PhysRevB.101.220507}.
+Thus, the main signature of collective modes consists of a renormalization of the nonlinear susceptibility, which can be probed by nonlinear spectroscopic techniques, such as high-harmonic generation, optical Kerr effect, and nonlinear optical conductivity measurements \cite{PhysRevLett.111.057002, PhysRevLett.120.117001, PhysRevB.96.020505}.

-Generally, two distinct approaches exist to excite and detect Higgs oscillations: The first is to apply a short-duration quench pulse, $\tau \Delta < 1$ ($\tau$ being the pulse duration and $\Delta$ the energy gap), to suddenly shrink the superconducting gap and excite the system into an out-of-equilibrium state \cite{Schwarz2020}.
+Generally, two distinct approaches exist to excite collective oscillations of a superconductor: The first is to apply a short-duration quench pulse, $\tau \Delta < 1$ ($\tau$ being the pulse duration and $\Delta$ the energy gap), to suddenly shrink the superconducting gap and excite the system into an out-of-equilibrium state \cite{Schwarz2020}.
 The second approach uses a single longer pulse, $\tau \Delta \gg 1$, to drive the material into a quasi-steady excited state \cite{PNAS.110.4539, PhysRevLett.120.117001, Schwarz2020}.